PostHog/posthog.com/contents/handbook/small-teams/team-structure.md

 ## Small teams

-We've organised the team into small teams that are multi-disciplinary and as self-sufficient as possible.
+We've organized the team into small teams that are multi-disciplinary and as self-sufficient as possible.
 [You can read about why we've done it this way](/handbook/company/small-teams).

 Our small teams are: